Azure/azure-sdk/releases/2020-10/index.md

 ## Release Highlights

-* Azure Metrics Advisor Client Libraries Beta 1 release
+* Azure Metrics Advisor Client Libraries Beta 1 release.
+Read more in this blog post: [Detect anomalies in your data with Metrics Advisor](https://devblogs.microsoft.com/azure-sdk/metrics-advisor-anomaly-detection/)
-* Opentelemetry Exporter Azure Monitor client Beta 1 release
+* OpenTelemetry Exporter Azure Monitor client Beta 1 release
+* Azure Core Beta 1 release for Android and iOS
-* Azure Communication Services Chat, Azure Communication Services Common and Azure Core Beta 1 releases for Android and iOS.
+* Azure Communication Services Chat and Azure Communication Services Common Beta 1 releases for Android and iOS
+* Azure C++ Beta for Core and Storage.
+Read more in this blog post: [Introducing the new Azure SDK for C++ Beta](https://devblogs.microsoft.com/azure-sdk/cppintro/)

 ## Release Notes